LangStream/langstream/examples/README.md

 to run your application.
 With this setup you are able to use any Kafka Connect connectors and write Python agents.

-If you want to deploy your application on DataStax Astra but using Pulsar IO Functions and connectors, then you can use the 'instances/astra-pulsar.yaml' instance file.
-With this setup you will use Pulsar IO Functions and connectors to run your application.